Art Teacher Career Requirements

 Sources: U.S. Bureau of Labor Statistics, University of Iowa.

-As stated by the U.S. Bureau of Labor Statistics (BLS), art teachers intending to instruct at the high school level usually undertake degree programs in the arts and augment them with classes in education, while art teachers who expect to teach elementary education generally complete bachelor's degree programs associated with teaching.
-Education programs highlight areas such as child and adolescent development, teaching diverse learners and lesson planning.
-Art courses can include drawing, painting, sculpting, metalsmithing, printmaking, ceramics or photography, contingent upon the particular major a student chooses.
+Art teachers intending to instruct at the high school level usually undertake degree programs in the arts and augment them with classes in education, while art teachers who expect to teach elementary education generally complete bachelor's degree programs associated with teaching.
+Education programs highlight areas such as child and adolescent development, teaching diverse learners, and lesson planning.
+Art courses can include drawing, painting, sculpting, metalsmithing, printmaking, ceramics, or photography, contingent upon the particular major a student chooses.
 Teacher education programs may be fulfilled simultaneously with the bachelor's degree program or independently after attaining a bachelor's degree.
 While attending college, a potential art teacher must satisfy an internship or supervised field experience at a local school.

-All states expect public school art teachers to possess state licensure, according to the BLS.
+All states expect public school art teachers to possess state licensure.
 Even though exact specifications differ by state, all states demand that individuals seeking a standard teaching license have a combination of education and experience acquired as an element of an approved teacher training program.
 In addition, the majority of states require that future educators complete competency exams that prove basic and subject matter knowledge.
 Apart from a bachelor's degree and student teaching field experience, the policies for certification vary by state.

 Some public schools require teaching candidates to have a master's degree.
 A number of master's programs are intended for individuals who have attained a bachelor's degree in art but are not certified or for educators certified in different fields who would like an art certification.
 Occasionally, art teachers with bachelor's degrees enter a master's degree program to further their careers even if their state does not expect education beyond a bachelor's degree.

 Art teachers can pursue further training and national certification to increase their salary.
-They can also teach classes with museums and organizations, or teach private lessons.
+They can also teach classes at museums, with organizations, or as private lessons.
 Those with a master's degree can continue their studies to earn a PhD and seek employment as a college art professor.
 Many postsecondary teachers pursue tenure through their college or university.
 Tenured college professors or those on a tenure track are paid more than part-time faculty and are periodically reviewed for promotion and salary increases.